dPickleball/dPickleBallEnv/README.md

 7) If the ball remains on one side of the court for more than 5 seconds without crossing over, the opposing player is awarded a point.
 8) There are solid walls on the left and right sides of the court, and the ball will rebound off these walls during play.
 9) A maximum response time of 0.1 seconds is expected from the agent; if no action is received within this time window, no action will be executed for that step.
-10) You are allowed to use different checkpoints for left and right paddles.
+10) Please make sure that your Python code could work on the default conda environment, no extra Python packages are allowed during competition.
+You are allowed to use different checkpoints for left and right paddles.

 # Developed with love and heart by the dPickleball Technical Team